pivotal/docs-tap/learning-center/runtime-environment/workshop-session.hbs.md

-# WorkshopSession resource
+# Configure the WorkshopSession resource

-The `WorkshopSession` custom resource defines a workshop session.
+This topic describes how you configure the `WorkshopSession` custom resource, which defines a Learning Center workshop session.

 ## <a id="specify-session-id"></a> Specifying the session identity